Worlds offers industrial companies a digital twin to improve efficiency, gets $21.2M boost

 When Worlds launched four years ago, it first focused on bringing computer vision technology to critical infrastructure companies, and was exploring security applications as a first step.
 Copps said Worlds has since evolved to offer more comprehensive digital twin technology, by bringing IoT sensors, people, and other processes together in a live data stream that allows organizations to analyze and redesign their operations.

-The round is led by Moneta Ventures with key participation from existing investors Align Capital, Green Park & Golf Ventures, Chevron Technology Ventures, Piva Capital, Perot Jain, and Capital Factory.
-The company said other customers include Chevron, PETRONAS, and Hillwood Development Company.
+The round is led by Moneta Ventures with key participation from existing investors Align Capital, Green Park and Golf Ventures, Chevron Technology Ventures, Piva Capital, Perot Jain and Capital Factory.
+The company said its other customers include Chevron, PETRONAS and Hillwood Development Company.